Keynote Speakers 主讲专家

 Ljiljana Trajkovic received the Dipl.
-Ing. degree from University of
+Ing. degree from

-computer engineering from Syracuse University, Syracuse, NY, in 1979 and 1981,
+engineering and computer engineering from Syracuse University, Syracuse, NY, in

 University of California at Los Angeles, in 1986.

 She is currently a Professor in the School of Engineering Science at Simon Fraser University, Burnaby, British Columbia, Canada.
 From 1995 to 1997, she was a National Science Foundation (NSF) Visiting Professor in the Electrical Engineering and Computer Sciences Department, University of California, Berkeley.
 She was a Research Scientist at Bell Communications Research, Morristown, NJ, from 1990 to 1997, and a Member of the Technical Staff at AT&T Bell Laboratories, Murray Hill, NJ, from 1988 to 1990.
 Her research interests include high-performance communication networks, control of communication systems, computer-aided circuit analysis and design, and theory of nonlinear circuits and dynamical systems.